-As I write that title, I still can’t fully believe it, that I made it, that I managed to run 250 kms across the desert in 6 days, carrying my own provisions.
+As I write that title, I still can’t fully believe it, that I made it, that I managed to run the Marathon des Sables, 250 kms across the desert in 6 days, carrying my own provisions.
 And that I did it in good form, with maximum joy and minimum suffering – plenty of pain, but minimum suffering.

 I’m not going to try and write down everything that happened but just to try and give you an idea of what it was like, although even that is a bit of a struggle.
 After day one, Charlie, my running partner and the person who cajoled me into this, and I looked at each other and said, “We can’t describe it, it’s nothing like we expected, it isn’t the same.”
 Bearing in mind, that we live in Marrakech and had been training in the Agafay desert, and I had gone down to the dunes of Merzouga to run just a week before, that was a bit of a surprise.